dribnet/purvs/README.md

-## PS2 MDDN 242 2018 Colours
+## PS2 MDDN 242 2018 Exhibition

-I tested out some more colour this time instead of just white and grey I figured that it would look more interesting if it has a splash more colour.
-With this I like it better because it isn't just plain, it still is but it is more exciting than before.
-I think with the fill and opacity I will keep it this way because I like the look of it better.
-As for the animation I left it as it is because I liked the latest version of the animation tests I made a few commits ago.
-As for anything I might add I'm not sure I will but I will think about it.
-Next I will add in the exhibition to the code and see how it turns out.
-For names I was thinking of Crescent.
+I added in the last part to the code which was the exhibition and I think that it works well.
+I like how the animation looks, how it rolls and rotates along to form a new word.
+Typing it out looks really interesting as well which the rotation of the arcs.
+I like the colours and opacity which I think fit well with the letter forms.
+The animation is smooth and it doesn't fly too far away with each of the letters changing along, rotating, and flying in different directions is cool.
+I chose the name crescent for my letter forms because the colours and the arcs reminded me of the crescent moon.
+The soft light dark blue and white fits well together and I think that it is better than just plain black and white.
+Looking at the various letter I like how they turned out in that they sit high and low as well as in different angles which makes it more visually interesting.
+It is simple and difficult to read in a way which is what I want it to be.
+My next steps is to refine and clean up the code and see if there is anything I need to add or can improve.
+However as of now I am pretty happy with how it turned out.

 pos2x this draws the x position of the first point